Capture of Grenada (1779): Aftermath

-Admiral Byron had been alerted to the capture of Saint Vincent on 1 July, and was en route with a force to retake it when he learned of the attack on Grenada.
+Byron had been alerted to the capture of Saint Vincent on 1 July and was en route with a force to retake it when he learned of the attack on Grenada.
 He immediately sailed there, arriving on the morning of 6 July.
-D'Estaing, alerted to Byron's intentions on the 5th, embarked most of the troops and weighed anchor at 4:00 am on the 6th.
-The fleets battled off Grenada, with d'Estaing prevailing over Byron's disorganised attack.
-There were no further major actions in the West Indies before d'Estaing sailed north and led an unsuccessful siege of British-held Savannah, Georgia in September.
+Estaing, alerted to Byron's intentions on the 5th, embarked most of the troops and weighed anchor at 4:00 am on the 6th.
+The fleets fought the inconclusive Battle of Grenada, with Estaing resisting Byron's disorganised attack but missing an opportunity to inflict significant damage on his fleet.
+There were no further major actions in the West Indies before Estaing sailed north and led an unsuccessful siege of British-held Savannah, Georgia in September.

-D'Estaing's successes in capturing Grenada and defeating Byron made him immensely popular in France.
+Estaing's successes in capturing Grenada and defeating Byron made him immensely popular in France.
 Playwright and actor Pierre-Germain Parisau wrote Veni, Vidi, Vici, ou La Prise de Grenade containing a re-enactment of the capture.
-D'Estaing did not see the popular work, but John Paul Jones attended a performance during a visit to Paris.
+Estaing did not see the popular work, but John Paul Jones attended a performance during a visit to Paris.
 During their occupation, the French began construction of a series of fortifications on Richmond Hill.
 Designed to defend against an attack like theirs, its cannons pointed to the landward rather than seaward side.
 These defences were completed by the British after 1783.

 Both Grenada and Saint Vincent remained in French hands until the end of the war, when they were returned to Britain under the terms of the 1783 Treaty of Paris.
-The rule of the comte de Durat, who was appointed governor by d'Estaing, was reported by British residents to be harsh and oppressive.
-After the British resumed control, they cracked down on the predominantly Roman Catholic French-speaking population, leading to discontent and an exodus of French Grenadians to Trinidad.
-These religious and cultural divisions in Grenadian society contributed to the rise of local resistance which culminated in the nearly-successful Fédon Rebellion in 1795–96.
+The rule of the comte de Durat, who was appointed governor by Estaing, was reported by British residents to be harsh and oppressive.
+Once the British resumed control, they cracked down on the predominantly Roman Catholic French-speaking population, leading to discontent and an exodus of French Grenadians to Trinidad.
+These religious and cultural divisions in Grenadian society contributed to the rise of local resistance which culminated in the Fédon Rebellion breaking out in 1795.